At NYU Langone Fertility Center, we are dedicated to helping individuals and couples achieve their dream of parenthood.

 What is Gestational Surrogacy?

-A gestational surrogate is a woman who agrees to attempt to become pregnant by receiving an embryo transfer from an individual or couple who created an embryo using their own eggs and sperm ("autologous IVF"), donor eggs, donor sperm, or some combination of autologous and donor tissue.
+A gestational surrogate (sometimes referred to as a gestational carrier or surrogate mother) is a woman who agrees to become pregnant by receiving an embryo transfer from an individual or couple who created an embryo using their own gametes ("autologous IVF"), donor eggs, donor sperm, or some combination of autologous and donor tissue.

 When is using a Gestational Surrogate recommended?

 Patients arriving at NYULFC are first evaluated by a reproductive endocrinologist who will formulate a customized treatment plan unique to each individual or couple.
 If you are unable to carry a pregnancy for any reason, NYU Langone Fertility Center can work with you to identify a gestational surrogate to carry your baby.